kraubunas/karolis-raubunas-eshop-project/README.md

 Launches the test runner in the interactive watch mode.\

+## `to use auth form`

+use http://localhost:3000/auth/login for login or http://localhost:3000/auth/register for registration

 ### `npm run build`

 Builds the app for production to the `build` folder.\